HKRana/Influential-Genes-and-Prognostic-Biomarkers-of-Colorectal-Cancer-/Code/README.md

 3. The code will provide a list of influential genes with P value, Adj.
 P value and logFC
 4. The code will also provide survival information and survival curves of the genes
 ##

+**ROC Analysis of the Influential Genes and Model:**
+1. The folder "Code for Validation" contains two files for the ROC analysis for the influential genes and model
+2. The file "ROC of the IFGs.R" is for the ROC analysis of the influential genes
+3. The file "ROC of the model.R" is for the ROC analysis of the model

+##